piroor/tweet.sh/README.md

-# tweet.sh, a pure Bash script Twitter client
+# tweet.sh, a Twitter client written in Bash script

 ## Setup